sandippal972258/SP.EmpTimeTracker/README.md

 1 - Clone code from github in your local.
 Follow this commands.<br/>
     git clone the repo<br/>
     npm i<br/>
-2 - Run -  gulp serve
+2 - Run this command for run project -> gulp serve
 <br/>
 3 - Take list template file from assests folder and create employee time tracker list in your site collection.
 <br/>